Jethet/vanillaJS-audio-tour/README.markdown

 In the initial phase, the app will be built with vanilla JavaScript, HTML and CSS.
 We will also be using HTML5 audio player, and possibly video.

 **MPV** PLEASE ADD OR DELETE, I AM NOT SURE WHAT THE FUNCTIONALITY OF THE APP IS GOING TO BE

+In the initial phase, the app will be built to include the following functionality:
 * the user can create an account
 * the user can log in to their account
 * the user can log out of their account